Equal pay and the gender pay gap

 The gender pay gap is the difference between the average earnings of men and women, expressed relative to men's earnings.
 Employers must publish their gender pay gap data and a written statement on their company websites and report their data to government online – using the gender pay gap reporting service.

-The Equality and Human Rights Commission announced on 23 February that enforcement action against employers failing to report their gender pay gap will start on 5 October 2021.
+The Equality and Human Rights Commission announced in 2021 that enforcement action would happen against employers failing to report their gender pay gap.

 The Gender Pay Gap Information Act is now law in Ireland and will require some employers to report on their gender pay gaps; the project aims to build the capacity of unions to engage in the process.
 The Irish Congress of Trade Unions said it was waiting for the equalities minister Roderic O'Gorman to publish the regulations and hoped for a speedy implementation of the process.